 -Mary Deane Beattie

-Beattie-Powers Place was originally the home of James Powers, born in Columbia County, NY in 1785.
-Powers, a noted lawyer and New York State senator, was a prominent figure in the Catskills & Hudson Valley of the 19th century.
-He loved the area and was involved in its early promotion.
+Beattie-Powers Place was originally the home of James Powers, born in the area in 1785.
+Powers, a noted lawyer and New York senator, was a prominent figure in the Catskills & Hudson Valley of the 19th century.
+He loved the region and was involved in its early promotion.
 His farming interests lead to cultivation of celebrated fruit trees and even vineyards for winemaking, despite the region's cold climate.
-By 1839, on this tract of land with stunning views of the Hudson River, Powers had his home built from a pattern by Minard Lafever, one of the finest American architects of his time.
+By 1839, on this site with stunning views of the Hudson River, Powers had this Greek Revival-style home built from a pattern by Minard Lafever, one of the finest American architects of his time.
 Today, it is a rare surviving example of its kind in the Hudson Valley.

 Concerts & lectures in a unique setting

 Spring through fall, the house's intimate parlors host live events open to the public.
 Fans of chamber music, jazz and bluegrass can enjoy first-rate concerts by renowned artists and brilliant students.
-Ideas are on the calendar, too, with talks by experts on topics such as landscape design, preservation law and baseball history.
-We are working to keep providing our programming safely to the public via online and distanced events, so please stay tuned!
-Please click here for recordings of recent outdoor concerts on our YouTube channel.
+Ideas are discussed, too, with talks by experts on topics such as landscape design, preservation law and baseball history.
+We are working to provide our programming safely to the public via online and distanced events, so please stay tuned!
+Please click here for recordings from recent events on our YouTube channel.

 Since 2005, the Friends of Beattie-Powers Place has transformed what had become a neglected site into an inviting oasis.
 Walk, picnic, enjoy the well-tended gardens and winter sledding.
 Choose a bench and take in the changing seasons, the Hudson River, and Rip Van Winkle Bridge.
-Looking East across the river, you will see a magnificent view of Olana, home of Hudson River School painter Frederic Church.
+Looking East across the river, enjoy a magnificent view of Olana, home of Hudson River School painter Frederic Church.
 Open dawn to dusk, the park is open to all, year-round.